IronBox/abexpress-debugtool/README.md

 This site is packaged with the latest version of the AB Express configuration tool, to get the tool:

-1. Click on the green **Clone or download** button on the top-right
-2. Select **Download ZIP**, this will download this entire guide and the tool.
+1. Click on the green **Clone or download** button on the top-right and select **Download ZIP**, this will download this entire guide and the tool OR you can just [click this link](https://github.com/IronBox/abexpress-debugtool/archive/master.zip).
-3. Unzip the ZIP archive into a folder on the system that you troubleshooting AB Express on.
+2. Unzip the ZIP archive into a folder on the system that you troubleshooting AB Express on.
 The tool will be the folder `configchecktool`.
-4. Run **ABExpressConfigCheckerTool.exe**
+3. Run **ABExpressConfigCheckerTool.exe**
-5. Click the Run button to start configuration checking (it may take a few moments to complete execution of tests)
+4. Click the Run button to start configuration checking (it may take a few moments to complete execution of tests)

 Any check that has failed will be shown in red.
 Click on any failed check to view the suggested fix for the detected issue.
 Re-run the tool after you have fixed the issue to verify the fix.